REMnux/docker/de4js/README.md

-# de4js Javascript Deobfuscator and Unpacker
+# de4js JavaScript Deobfuscator and Unpacker

 This Dockerfile represents a Docker image that encapsulates the [de4js][1] Javascript deobfuscation tool.
 It's based on the original instructions documented in the official [GitHub][2] repository.